 - M.2 Socket 3: This is the most important socket to take note off here.
-This is the socket that support SATA or a maximum PCIe-x4 (32 Gbps) SSD drives.
+This is basically the important socket that supports SATA or a NVMe SSD drives.
 When we talk about motherboards with M.2 Slot for SSDs, we are actually referring to M.2 Socket 3.

 However, before you make any purchase, whether it is the motherboard or the SSD, make sure you know the SSD jargon and terminology as well as understand how you can expand the number of supported SSDs using the PCIe slots.